awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

    ```

 1. To make sure that you have all required dependencies, download and run the Greengrass dependency checker from the [AWS IoT Greengrass Samples](https://github.com/aws-samples/aws-greengrass-samples) repository on GitHub\.
 These commands unzip and run the dependency checker script in the `Downloads` directory\.
+**Note**
+ The dependency checker might fail if you are running version 5\.4\.51 of the Raspbian kernel\.
+This version does not mount memory cgroups correctly\.
+This might cause Lambda functions running in container mode to fail\.
+For more information on updating your kernel, see the [ Cgroups not loaded after kernel upgrade](https://www.raspberrypi.org/forums/viewtopic.php?t=280656) in the Raspberry Pi forums\.

    ```
    cd /home/pi/Downloads